 How Long Do I Cook The Donut Holes For?

 Those cook for just 3 minutes, or until they’re as dark and firm as you like them!
 Then you can brush with butter and roll in cinnamon sugar.
+You can also make Fried Donut Holes from biscuit dough too!

 Can I Use Grands!
 Flaky Layers Honey Butter Biscuits For This Recipe?